littleaj/mars-rover-images/README.md

 ||||

 ### Config File
 Optionally, the parameters can be provided via a configuration file.
 Create a file named `config.properties` in the root project folder.
-Then, any of the following properties:
+Then, add any of the following properties:
 ```
 apikey=MY_API_KEY
 days=10